AMReX-Codes/amrex/_sources/Basics.rst.txt

           f1(box.loVect(), box.hiVect(), a, abox.loVect(), abox.hiVect());
       }

-The second example in Section [sec:basics:mfiter:notiling] also requires only two minor changes.
+The second example in the previous section on :ref:`sec:basics:mfiter:notiling` also requires only two minor changes.

+.. highlight:: c++

 ::